biosustain/pankb/README.md

 git clone --branch develop https://github.com/biosustain/pankb.git django_project
 cd django_project
 ```
-Create the .env.dev file under the /projects/pankb_web/django_project/ folder in the following format (do not forget to choose your own SECRET_KEY, SUPER_USER_PASSWORD, SUPER_USER_EMAIL, MONGO_INITDB_ROOT_PASSWORD, MONGODB_PASSWORD, POSTGRES_PASSWORD and optionally other fields):
+Create a file with the name ".env" under the /projects/pankb_web/django_project/ folder in the following format (do not forget to choose your own SECRET_KEY, SUPER_USER_PASSWORD, SUPER_USER_EMAIL, MONGO_INITDB_ROOT_PASSWORD, MONGODB_PASSWORD, POSTGRES_PASSWORD and optionally other fields):
 ```
 ## Do not put this file under version control!